cerberiy/our-team-enhanced/readme.txt

 3. Drag & Drop re-order of memebers
 4. PRO VERSION - Honeycomb Demo
 5. PRO VERSION - stacked list Demo
+6. PRO VERSION - Carousel Demo

 == Installation ==
 1. Download the plugin, then upload the zipped file to your site from the WordPress dashboard plugin uploader menu
 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 2.2 =
+1. Fixed plugin update bug.
+The plugin no longer loses settings on update
+2. Added additional templates to the pro version

 = 2.1 =
 1. sidebar widget bug fix